Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission: ROI-JSCC Communication System

 \subsection{ROI Block Details}

-The detailed structure of the proposed ROI block is illustrated in Figure~\ref{fig:ROI_block}.\footnote{For clarity, the refining process is visualized using an image.
-However, in practice, the ROI block operates on intermediate neural features rather than raw pixel data.} First, the ROI importance mask $\gamma_m$ is obtained through the generation process depicted in Figure~\ref{fig:mask_generation}.
+The detailed structure of the proposed ROI block is illustrated in Figure~\ref{fig:ROI_block}.\footnote{To illustrate, the refinement process is visualized using an image, but the ROI block in fact operates on intermediate neural features rather than raw pixel data.} First, the ROI importance mask $\gamma_m$ is obtained through the generation process depicted in Figure~\ref{fig:mask_generation}.
 Based on the ROI position $\gamma$, the ROI map is constructed by labeling patches adjacent to the ROI as ROP and all other patches as RONI.
 Next, the ROI embedding $\gamma_e$ is produced by assigning the values $1.0$, $0.5$, and $0.0$ to the ROI, ROP, and RONI patches, respectively.
 The ROI importance mask $\gamma_m$ is then generated by applying the nearest-neighbor method to upsample $\gamma_e$ to match the resolution of the ROI block’s input feature $\mathbf{y}_{\inn}$.
 To effectively incorporate ROI information into $\mathbf{y}_{\inn}$ without degrading its original content, $\gamma_m$ is further converted into an importance feature map $\gamma_f$, which is then added to $\mathbf{y}_{\inn}$.
 This integration mechanism enables subsequent layers to identify and emphasize features that are most relevant for improving $\PSNR_\ROI$.

 Then, the feature vectors in $\mathbf{y}_{\inn}$ are categorized based on the values in the ROI importance mask $\gamma_m$: features corresponding to values of $1$, $0.5$, and $0.0$ are defined as ROI feature vectors $\mathbf{z_\ROI}$, ROP feature vectors $\mathbf{z_\ROP}$, and RONI feature vectors $\mathbf{z_\RONI}$, respectively.
 To enhance the processing capability of $\mathbf{z_\ROI}$ without increasing computational cost, the ROI block applies separate processing strategies to $\mathbf{z_\ROI}$, $\mathbf{z_\ROP}$, and $\mathbf{z_\RONI}$.